In this series

 Distributed systems can also be diversely located.
 In this essay I have considered distribution primarily from the point of view of separation of concerns, but it is important to acknowledge that another advantage of distributed systems is that they are not bound to a specific geography and do not need to be co-located to operate.
 A distributed geography can be particularly advantageous in the context of a global economy, allowing different units of a single system to work around the clock across different timezones and to recruit the best talent for a specific job without being constrained by local market rates.

 These modern system's architectures are designed to be more flexible and less dependent on each other and allow for a greater speed of deployment and iteration.
-In our next essay, I will discuss how to optimize a system for continuous delivery and how to boost its distribution strategy so that it can deliver value to customers from its inception.
+For a deeper dive on how to optimize a system for continuous delivery and how to boost its distribution strategy, you can reference the following essay.

 - Wikipedia, Separtion of Concerns. ↩︎